Anisotropy of the gap parameter in the hole-doped cuprates

 In the second case, the pseudogap is considered as the precursor of the superconducting gap \cite{Kanigel2007A}, \cite{Shi2008A}.
 The $d$-wave symmetry deviation in the underdoped region is connected with the existence of the high-harmonic pairing terms \cite{Mesot1999A}.

+In the presented paper, we have studied the anisotropy of the gap parameter for the hole-doped superconductors in the framework of the recently introduced theory \cite{Szczesniak2012D}, \cite{Szczesniak2012E}.

+Our main purpose was to derivation the thermodynamic equation for the anomalous thermal average, which determines the structure of the gap parameter.
+Next, the temperature dependence of the nodal and the antinodal part of the energy gap has been calculated.
+We have assumed that the theory should be simple enough as far as possible.
+However, the good agreement between the theoretical predictions and the experimental results has been also required.

+The model is based on three postulates: (i) {\it In the superconductivity domain of the cuprates the fundamental role is played by the electrons on the $CuO_{2}$ planes.} (ii) {\it The conventional electron-phonon {\rm(EPH)} interaction exists in the cuprates, which does not have to be strong.} (iii) {\it Strong electronic correlations exist in the cuprates, but the electron-electron scattering in the superconductivity domain is inseparably connected with absorption or emission of the vibrational quanta.}

+The first postulate emphasizes the importance of the quasi two-dimensionality of the system.
+The second one refers to the classical pairing mechanism given by Fr{\"o}hlich \cite{Frohlich1950A}, \cite{Frohlich1954A}.
+The third postulate states that the strong electron correlations in the cuprates are inseparably coupled with the phonon subsystem.
+The first two postulates define the van Hove scenario \cite{Szczesniak2001A}, \cite{Szczesniak2006B}.
+The third postulate requires further discussion because it is far more subtle.
+In particular, it should be noted that the postulated electron correlations generalize the Hubbard approach \cite{Hubbard1963A}; the classical two-body interaction is replaced with the three-body interaction (the electron-electron-phonon (EEPH)).
+It should be pointed out very clearly that the third postulate does not require the additional phonon channel to be as strong as the electron channel.

-In the presented paper, we have studied the anisotropy of the gap parameter for the hole-doped superconductors in the framework of the recently introduced theory \cite{Szczesniak2012D}, \cite{Szczesniak2012E}, \cite{Szczesniak2012F}, \cite{Szczesniak2012G}.
-In the above model, the pairing mechanism is based on the electron-phonon (EPH) and electron-electron-phonon (EEPH) interactions.
-It has been shown, that for strong EEPH coupling and $T < T_{C}$, the average gap parameter ($\Delta_{tot}$) is very weak temperature dependent, and up to the critical temperature extends into the anomalous normal state: (i) in the $s$-wave case to the Nernst temperature, (ii) for the $d$-wave symmetry to the pseudogap temperature.
+It has been shown, that for strong EEPH coupling and $T < T_{C}$, the average gap parameter ($\Delta_{tot}$) is very weakly temperature dependent, and up to the critical temperature extends into the anomalous normal state: (i) in the $s$-wave case to the Nernst temperature, (ii) for the $d$-wave symmetry to the pseudogap temperature.
 We boldly underline that the discussed model explains well the experimental dependence of the ratio $R_{1}\equiv 2\Delta_{tot}^{\left(0\right)}/k_{B}T_{C}$ on doping for the reported superconductors in the terms of the few fundamental parameters calculated by using the {\it ab initio} methods \cite{Szczesniak2012D}.
 The symbol $\Delta_{tot}^{\left(0\right)}$ denotes the average gap parameter close to temperature of the zero Kelvin.